chnm/thatcamp-org/wp-content/plugins/paypal-donations/readme.txt

 == Changelog ==

+= version 1.9.3 =
+* Added sanitization and escaping where appropriate.

+= version 1.9.2 =
+* Added the do_shortcode filtering call on widget_text.

+= version 1.9.1 =
+* WordPress 4.4 compatibility.

 = version 1.9.0 =
 * Added a new filter that will allow tweaks to localize the button image on a multi-lingual website.
 * Added PayPal IPN validation option.